Jo Mazelis

 Jo Mazelis (born 1956) is a Welsh writer.
 Her 2014 novel Significance was awarded the Jerwood Fiction Uncovered Prize 2015.
 Her short story collections have been short- or long-listed for prizes, including Wales Book of the Year.
 She has also worked as a professional graphic designer.

-Early life and career
+Biography

 Mazelis was born near Fairwood Common on the Gower Peninsula.
 She grew up in Swansea, later living in Aberystwyth and then London for over 14 years before returning to her hometown.
 She worked as a graphic designer for Spare Rib, Undercurrents, Women’s Review, Everywoman and City Limits.
 She did a Foundation Course at Swansea College of Art, and was awarded a Higher Datec Diploma from Ealing College of Higher Education, a degree in Art & English from Swansea Metropolitan University and an MA in English Literature from Swansea University.